LangDriveCTRL: Natural Language Controllable Driving Scene Editing with Multi-modal Agents: Experiments

 \subsection{Quantitative Comparison with Baselines}

-We report quantitative results of our method and the baselines in Table \ref{tab:base_exp}.
+\mypara{Editing Performance.} We report editing performance metrics across four key aspects in Table~\ref{tab:base_exp}.
 As can be seen, our method outperforms the baselines across all metrics, particularly in appearance and behavior alignment.
 In terms of photorealism and structure preservation, our editing results not only achieve the highest visual quality and temporal consistency, but also preserve the original structure well.
 While Cosmos \cite{ali2025world} demonstrates good photorealism on individual frames, it tends to modify the background simultaneously.
 ChatSim \cite{wei2024editable}, on the other hand, shows poor performance in both visual quality and structure preservation.
 For instruction alignment, both Cosmos \cite{ali2025world} and ChatSim \cite{wei2024editable} fail to accurately remove, insert, or replace objects, and cannot generate precise trajectories for target behaviors.
 In contrast, our method substantially outperforms them in both appearance and behavior alignment.
 Regarding traffic realism, our method effectively models multi-object interactions, thus significantly reducing traffic violations such as collisions and off-road incidents.
 For user study, our method also greatly outperforms baselines, particularly in instruction alignment and structure preservation.

+\mypara{Computational Efficiency.} We also report editing time for each method in Table~\ref{tab:base_exp}.
+All methods generate 8-second videos at 10 fps on a single NVIDIA A6000 GPU.
+Our method requires 17.1 minutes per edit, comparable to baselines (Cosmos: 16.9 minutes, ChatSim: 19.3 minutes).
+Note that both ChatSim and our method require a one-time 3D reconstruction preprocessing step per scene, which takes around 2 hours.
+We further analyze per-module timing for our method in Table~\ref{tab:timing}.
+The object node editing module (dominated by Text-to-3D Tool) and video iterative refinement are the most time-consuming components.